Marci Bowers: Early life

 Bowers was born in Oak Park, Illinois, and grew up in Oconomowoc, Wisconsin, as one of four siblings.
 At the age of 19, she hitchhiked to San Diego intending to begin her gender transition, but was unable to afford surgeries.
-She was briefly a member of the Unification Church, which she later described as a "cult".
+She was briefly a member of the Unification Church of the United States, which she later described as a "cult".
 Bowers subsequently returned to Wisconsin and enrolled in college.
 She went on to attend the University of Minnesota Medical School where she was the class and student body president.
 After an ob/gyn residency at the University of Washington, she continued in Seattle as an obstetrician and gynecologist at The Polyclinic and Swedish Medical Center.

 Career

 Before moving to Trinidad, Colorado, Bowers practiced obstetrics and gynecology at the PolyClinic/Swedish Medical Center in Seattle.
 In her 20 years practicing obstetrics, she delivered more than 2000 babies.
 She has served as Obstetrics and Gynecology Department Chairperson at Swedish (Providence) Medical Center, and was named the only physician member of the Washington State midwifery board.
 She is a member-elect of the European Academy of Sciences.

 When Stanley Biber retired in 2003 at the age of 80, Bowers took over his practice, and since then, has done more than 2000 genital reassignment surgeries, performing as many as 12 gender affirming surgeries weekly.
 While performing surgery in Trinidad, Bowers estimated revenue at US$1.6 million per year to the hospital.

 In 2010, she relocated to the San Francisco Bay Area and continues to practice in Burlingame, California.
 She has also helped initiate transgender surgical education programs at Sheba Medical Center in Tel Aviv (2014), Icahn School of Medicine at Mount Sinai in New York (2016), Denver Health in Colorado (2018), and University of Toronto (2019).
 The transgender surgical fellowship at Mount Sinai is acknowledged as the first of its kind in the United States.

 In 2018 and 2019, Bowers performed the first live surgical vaginoplasty surgeries in surgical educational programs sponsored by the World Professional Association for Transgender Health (WPATH) Mount Sinai Hospital in New York.

-Bowers is the current president of WPATH and has served on the board of directors for both GLAAD and the Transgender Law Center.
+Bowers was the president of WPATH from 2022-2024, and has served on the board of directors for both GLAAD and the Transgender Law Center.

 Bowers is the first U.S. surgeon to perform clitoral restoration surgery for survivors of female genital mutilation, whom she does not charge for surgery.
 She was trained for this specific operation under Pierre Foldès and has now performed more than 500 clitoral restorations at her clinic in San Mateo.

 She has led medical missions to Burkina Faso (2014), Nairobi, Kenya (2017 and 2019).
 Working with local plastic surgeon, Abdullahi Adan, and others, this specific surgical venue is a first for Africa after the failed opening of the Pleasure Hospital in Bobo-Dioulasso.